foyst/flutter-amplify-tutorial/README.md

 Check out this repository

+Run the following commands to get started:

-Run an `amplify init` to setup your local environment
+ `amplify init` to setup your local environment.
+Specify the AWS credentials you'd like to use

-Follow this up with an `amplify push` to provision the Auth, Storage and API features in your AWS Account
+`amplify push` to provision the Auth, Storage and API features in your AWS Account

-Run `dart pub get` to install all Dart dependencies.
+`dart pub get` to install all Dart dependencies.

-Finally, run `flutter run` to launch the app in the iOS emulator (if you're on Mac, otherwise it's an Android AVD if you have one set up)
+`flutter run` to launch the app in the iOS emulator (if you're on Mac, otherwise it's an Android AVD if you have one set up)

 If you see "No supported devices connected", you'll need to launch either an iOS or Android emulator.